Musk's X ineffective against surge of US election misinformation, report says

 Social media platforms, including X, have been under scrutiny for years over the spread of misinformation and conspiracy theories, including false information about elections and vaccines.

-Last month, secretaries of state from five U.S. states urged billionaire Musk last month to fix X's AI chatbot, saying it had spread misinformation related to the Nov.
+Secretaries of state from five U.S. states urged billionaire Musk in August to fix X's AI chatbot, saying it had spread misinformation related to the Nov.
 5 election.

-Musk, who last month endorsed Republican presidential candidate Donald Trump, himself has been accused of spreading misinformation.
+Musk, who endorsed Republican presidential candidate Donald Trump in July, himself has been accused of spreading misinformation.
 Polls show Trump is in a tight race with Democratic Vice President Kamala Harris.